pleclech/shadowfs/README.md

 3. **Change Detection**: Only files with actual changes are committed
 4. **Async Operations**: Git operations run in background, not blocking filesystem operations
 5. **Commit-on-Unmount**: All pending changes are committed before unmounting to prevent data loss
+6. **Concise Commit Messages**: Commit messages show file count (e.g., "Auto-commit: 3 files") for scalability
+7. **File Visibility**: The `version list` command shows changed files by default using `--name-only`

+### Commit Message Format

+Commit messages are designed to be concise and scalable:
+- **Single file**: `Auto-commit: 1 file`
+- **Multiple files**: `Auto-commit: N files` (where N is the count)

+File names are shown separately in the `version list` output, not in the commit message, allowing the system to scale to any number of files without cluttering commit messages.

 ### Architecture